 If we are not successful in developing and enhancing our relationships with distribution partners, we could become less competitive and our revenues could decline.
 We formed our existing relationships recently, and our distribution partners may not view their relationships with us as significant to the success of their business.
 As a result, they may reassess their commitment to us or decide to compete directly with us in the future.
 We generally do not have agreements that prohibit our distribution partners from competing against us directly or from contracting with our competitors.
-Arrangements with our distribution partners, but instead rely on the voluntary efforts of our distribution partners.
+Arrangements with our distribution partners generally do not establish minimum performance requirements, but instead rely on the voluntary efforts of our distribution partners.
 As a result, these relationships may not be successful.